 The CDC offers clinical guidance for evaluating and managing patients with long COVID.
 This guidance includes:

 As understanding of long COVID evolves, this guidance will continue to be updated.
-Family physicians are encouraged to stay informed through evidence-based resources and ongoing professional development opportunities.
+Family physicians are encouraged to stay informed through professional development opportunities and evidence-based resources, such as these two FPM supplements:

 Under guidance from the U.S. Department of Health and Human Services (HHS), long COVID may qualify as a disability under the Americans with Disabilities Act (ADA).
 This designation ensures that patients experiencing significant limitations due to long COVID are eligible for workplace or school accommodations.
 For more information, visit HHS’s long COVID disability resources.